 These documents follow a set structure nationally and allow Bramley to take greater control of what gets developed where in the parish, and how, to the year 2032.
 They will allow Bramley to have more influence with Waverley Borough Council.
-To help you gauge what we are working towards you can view a recently approved neighbourhood plan for a similar sized rural surrey village at the following link:
+To help you gauge what we are working towards you can view a recently approved neighbourhood plan for a similar sized rural surrey village by clicking here.

 Bramley Neighbourhood Plan (BNP)